dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 The basic rules for the lifetime are defined as:

+- All lifetimes are expressed syntactically as generic arguments, coming before type arguments.
+This is true for predefined lifetimes except `'heap` and `'local`.
 - All variables have their lifetime defined at declaration by annotating the type.
 For example `'a ref 'b Span<int> span` defines a local `span` whose value lifetime is `'b` and whose ref lifetime is `'a`.
 - All values that are not typed to `ref struct` implicitly have a lifetime of `'heap`.
 That is there is no need to write `'heap int` everywhere, one can simply write `'int`.
 - The `ref` of a non-ref local has ref lifetime `'local`